13 Best Golf Courses in Las Vegas

 • Phone: 702 645 5696

-Note that Los Prados hosts regular tournaments monthly and you may need to call in advance to make sure you do not book during those events.
+Note that Los Prados hosts regular tournaments and events, so you may need to call in advance to make sure you do not book during those events.

 12. Wynn Golf Club